Five ways membership could spark a new family adventure

 To get a blast of fresh air, your usual walk might be a quick spin around the duck pond.
 But this year, you could give your wellies a chance to explore wilder places.
 There are rope swings, stepping stones, waterfalls, coastlines and more, waiting to be explored in the outdoor places we look after.
 What’s more, each walk is a new opportunity to look for wild animals, play hide-and-seek, or share a picnic when the sun’s out.

 Make the most of the in between

 There’s no need to wait for big days out or planned holidays to start your adventures, because our list of 50 things to do before you're 11 ¾ has brilliant activities that can fit into a busy day.
-You can explore inside a tree, splash about in the rain, or hunt for bugs simply by visiting your local National Trust place.
-If you’re taking on some of the more adventurous activities, such as stargazing, you'll need to find the right spot.
-Allan Bank and Grasmere in the Lake District is an area with low light polution, making it a fantastic place to go stargazing and discover the night sky.
+Your little adventurers can explore inside a tree, make friends with a bug or go on a scavenger hunt by visiting your local National Trust place.
+If you’re taking on some of the more adventurous family activities, such as stargazing, you'll need to find the right spot.
+Allan Bank and Grasmere in the Lake District are areas with low light pollution, making them a fantastic place to go stargazing and discover the night sky.

 Lead the way (or have fun trying to…)

 It’s a long time since we looked to the stars or to a compass for directions, but rediscovering the lost art of wayfinding is a challenge that kids will love.
 The maze at Cliveden in Buckinghamshire is made up of more than 500m of winding paths, and at Speke Hall maze in Merseyside, you’ll find bridges, gates and even a tower.
 If they are hungry for more navigation know-how, mountain hikes and river walks are ideal places to try out map reading and compass skills.